nicolaskruchten/nicolaskruchten.github.io/_posts/2016-07-31-direction-angrignon.md

 ![Pie-IX to Peel][pieix_to_peel]
-To get out closest to the West-most escalators at Peel, <br /> stand near the West-most Assistance phone at Pie-IX <br /> ([click here to compare any two stations][compare])
+To get out closest to the West-most escalators at Peel, <br /> stand near the West-most Assistance phone at Pie-IX <br /> ([click here to compare any two platforms along the green line headed towards Angringon][compare])

 ### Backstory & Inspiration